-- The pedestrian or cyclist is not fully detected by the camera recognition system, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian or cyclist is moving very quickly or appears abruptly in the camera detection area - The pedestrian or cyclist is wearing clothing that easily blends into the background, making it difficult to be detected by the camera recognition system - The outside lighting is too bright (e.g. when driving in bright sunlight or in sun glare) or too dark (e.g. when driving on a dark rural road at night) - It is difficult to detect and distinguish the pedestrian or cyclist from other objects in the surroundings, for example, when there is a group of pedestrians or a large crowd - There is an item similar to a person's body structure
+- The pedestrian is not fully detected by the camera recognition system, for example, if the pedestrian is leaning over or is not fully walking upright - The pedestrian is moving very quickly or appears abruptly in the camera detection area - The pedestrian is wearing clothing that easily blends into the background, making it difficult to be detected by the camera recognition system - The outside lighting is too bright (e.g. when driving in bright sunlight or in sun glare) or too dark (e.g. when driving on a dark rural road at night) - It is difficult to detect and distinguish the pedestrian from other objects in the surroundings, for example, when there is a group of pedestrians or a large crowd - There is an item similar to a person's body structure

-- · The pedestrian or cyclist is small - The pedestrian has impaired mobility - · The sensor recognition is limited - The radar sensor or camera is blocked with a foreign object or debris - The camera lens is contaminated due to tinted, filmed or coated windshield, damaged glass, or stuck of foreign matter (sticker, bug, etc.) on the glass - The brightness outside is too low such as when the headlamps are not on at night or the vehicle is going through a tunnel. - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - When light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - The windshield glass is fogged up; a clear view of the road is obstructed
+- · The pedestrian is small - The pedestrian has impaired mobility - · The sensor recognition is limited - The radar sensor or camera is covered with a foreign object or debris - The camera lens is contaminated due to tinted, filmed or coated windshield, damaged glass, or stuck of foreign matter (sticker, bug, etc.) on the glass - The brightness outside is too low such as when the headlamps are not on at night or the vehicle is going through a tunnel - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - Light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - The windshield glass is fogged up; a clear view of the road is obstructed

-- The adverse road conditions cause excessive vehicle vibrations while driving - The sensor recognition changes suddenly when passing over a speed bump - · You are on a roundabout - The cyclist is crossing the vehicle's path
+- The adverse road conditions cause excessive vehicle vibrations while driving - The sensor recognition changes suddenly when passing over a speed bump - · You are on a roundabout - When the pedestrian suddenly interrupts in front of the vehicle - When there is any other electromagnetic interference - When the construction area, rail or other metal object is near the cyclist